 Hamlin Midwives have played an important role in raise awareness about COVID-19 and preventing community transmission.
 This is because Hamlin Midwives have gained the trust of their communities through years of excellent clinical work, community engagement and their ability to speak different regional languages in Ethiopia.
-Today, there are 80 Hamlin-supported midwifery clinics across Ethiopia.
+Today, there are over 50 Hamlin-supported midwifery clinics across Ethiopia.

 COVID-19 has presented significant challenges to the provision of maternal health care in Ethiopia.
 Nevertheless, existing health care networks have proved flexible in meeting the maternal health needs of Ethiopian women.
 The team at Hamlin remains committed to eradicating fistula.
 Forever.